General Retail Industry Award 2020

 (b) until midnight in a video shop; or

-(c) until 11.00 pm if the trading hours of the establishment extend beyond 9.00 pm on a Monday to Friday or 6.00 pm on a Saturday or Sunday.
+(c) until 11:00 pm on all days of the week if the trading hours of the retailer extend beyond 9:00 pm on a Monday to Friday or 6:00 pm on a Saturday or Sunday.

 15.4 Subject to clause 15.5, the maximum number of ordinary hours that can be worked on any day is 9.